e-clearing-net/OCHP/OCHP.md

 ### UpdateTariffs.req

 This contains the field definition of the UpdateTariffs.req sent by a partner system to the CHS.
+(It's a CPO message)

  Field Name      |  Field Type  |  Card.  |  Description
 :----------------|:-------------|:--------|:------------